jackstapleton/rdb-autoscaling/whitepaper.md

 More and more data will need to be recovered, and live data will be delayed.

 One of the mantras of Auto Scaling is to *"stop guessing demand"*.
-Keeping a cushion for the RDBs in the tickerplant's queue we will likely not have to worry about large spikes in demand affecting our system.
+By keeping a cushion for the RDBs in the tickerplant's queue we will likely not have to worry about large spikes in demand affecting our system.

 Further simulations will be run to determine whether cost savings associated with adjusting these factors are worth the risk.

 ### Server size comparison

-To determine the impact of using smaller instances four clusters were launched each with a different instance types.
+To determine the impact of using smaller instances four clusters were launched each with a different instance type.
-These clusters all had used different instance types with capacities of 2, 4, 8, and 16GB.
+The instances used had capacities of 2, 4, 8, and 16GB.

 | ![T3a Sizes Instance Types](ref/img/SimSizesInstanceTypes.png) |
 |---|
 | Figure 3.1: t3a Instance Types Used for Cost Efficiency Comparison |

-As in the first simulation the data was distributed in the pattern shown in Figure 2.1 in order to simulate a day in the markets.
+As in the first simulation the data volumes were distributed in order to simulate a day in the market.
 However, in this simulation we aimed to send in around 16GB of data to match the total capacity of one `t3a.xlarge` (the largest instance type of the clusters).
 `.sub.i` was published from each of the live RDBs allowing us to plot the `upd` message throughput.